DaveShuckerow/compiled-reflection/README.md

-# Compiled reflection
+# Compiled mirrors

-Exploring Dart's static analysis tools to reflect a class without mirrors.
+Exploring Dart's static analysis tools to create a mirror of a class without reflection.

 Nothing to see here for now.